usnistgov/fipy/docs/source/SOLVERS.rst

 .. attention::

-   Be sure to build or install the :term:`PyTrilinos` interface to :term:`Trilinos`.
+   Be sure to build or install the :term:`PyTrilinos` interface to Trilinos.

 .. attention::

-   :term:`Trilinos` is a large software suite with its own set of prerequisites, and can be difficult to set up.
+   Trilinos is a large software suite with its own set of prerequisites, and can be difficult to set up.
 It is not necessary for most problems, and is **not** recommended for a basic install of :term:`FiPy`.

 .. attention::

-   :term:`Trilinos` *must* be compiled with :term:`MPI` support for :ref:`PARALLEL`.
+   Trilinos *must* be compiled with :term:`MPI` support for :ref:`PARALLEL`.

 .. tip::

-   :term:`Trilinos` parallel efficiency is somewhat improved by also installing :term:`Pysparse`.
+   Trilinos parallel efficiency is somewhat improved by also installing Pysparse.

 .. note::

-    :term:`Trilinos` solvers frequently give intermediate output that :term:`FiPy` cannot suppress.
+    Trilinos solvers frequently give intermediate output that :term:`FiPy` cannot suppress.
 The most commonly encountered messages are